ossinova/oscardyremyhr.me/content/post/what-is-markdown-and-why-you-should-learn-it/index.md

 title: "What is Markdown, and why you should learn it. "
 subtitle: Learn the power of the Markdown syntax
 date: 2022-06-02T00:19:30.263Z
+summary: Why you should utilize Markdown in your new project
 draft: false
 featured: false
 image: